wp-plugins/fv-descriptions/readme.txt

 * Thesis description
 * Wordpress post excerpt

+== Changelog ==

+= Version 1.2 =

+* current version
+* first public release
+* support for new All in One SEO Pack and [FV All in One SEO Pack](http://foliovision.com/seo-tools/wordpress/plugins/fv-all-in-one-seo-pack/)

+= Version 1.1 =

+* Thesis support added

+= Version 1.0 =

+* Wordpress 2.7 support
+* Interface revision

+= Version 0.8: =

+* fixed bug when editing page descriptions

+= Version 0.7 =

+* All in One SEO Pack
+* The plugin is used on all of our sites to mass edit post excerpts

+= Older versions =

+* there were already some similar plugins available but  we wanted something more lightweight

 == Installation ==

 You can use the built in installer and upgrader, or you can install the plugin